Contamination OCD: Causes, symptoms, and how to find help

 • Contamination OCD is a serious mental health condition that can make everyday tasks challenging.
 Fortunately, effective treatment is available.

-Left untreated, these fears can have a deep impact on a person’s life.
-Fortunately, with the right support, people living with contamination OCD can learn to manage their condition.
+Left untreated, contamination OCD can deeply affect a person’s daily life.
+But with the right support, people can learn to manage their symptoms and regain a sense of safety and balance.

 What are the symptoms of contamination OCD?